jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-23-strangers-4-Mary-Alpoliani.md

 I had absolutely no background on Mary when I asked her to be my next interviewee.
 I called her a few days before our interview to schedule the meeting, and immediately, I knew I was going to enjoy our conversation.
 She exuded a lot of energy in her voice.
 It's as if she was ready to take on the world and ready to jump on any opportunity.

 Mary met Joe through work.
-Mary is the VP of Business Development at Renaissance Food Groups and sells their products at Joe's butcher shop.
+Mary is the VP of Product Development at Renaissance Food Group.
+She met Joe on a business trip to Indiana.
+Although her company does not sell their products at Joe's butcher shop, she struck a great conversation with Joe.
 Mary knows the who's who in the food industry.
-When Mary's work brought her to Carmel, Indiana, she could tell the city's placed a lot of capital building their downtown.
+When Mary's work brought her to Indiana, and she could tell the city's placed a lot of capital building their downtown.
 She spoke to Joe for two hours about her products, about his shop and life, and the competition he faced.
-Mary has an eye for marketplaces that sell well, and you can find her company's products in Joe's shop.
+Mary has an eye for marketplaces that sell well.

-Mary came from humble beginings in Indiana.
+Mary came from humble beginings in Michigan.
 She grew up on a farm and her food was her family’s language.
 She and her husband travel around all over the US, selling and managing food products.
 From what I can access, Mary is a busy person.
 Yet, as I find out, Mary makes time for people.
 Case in point, during our conversation, she was driving her daughter to an appointment.

 ### Storing Contacts